nadrino/kotor-walkthrough/kotor/walkthrough/036_Dantooine.md

 - get mine
 - Loot 2 doors in corridor (on right)
 - first door (left) -> 3 droids
-- camera w T3
+- camera w T3 - (2 rooms) - 2 spikes
-	- Overload central and storage rooms (DON'T CORRUPT -> NO XP ANYWAY)
+	- Overload central + storage rooms (DON'T CORRUPT -> NO XP ANYWAY)
-	- sauf repair room -  (2 rooms) - 2 spikes
+	- Don't do it for the repair room -> need the droid to be repaired
 - Kill droid next door
 - open doors
 - 2nd door corridor -> Go in